OAI/learn.openapis.org/introduction.md

 Now, in order for all involved parties to adhere to the same API it has to be precisely defined.
 The next section describes how this has traditionally been achieved.

-## API Definition Through Documentation
+## API Description Through Documentation

 APIs are typically accompanied by a **reference guide**; a piece of literature explaining to a developer how to use the API.